aricasas/BEARR/README.md

 #### Merging

+Throughout our code, we use Rust iterators to handle sequences of key-value pairs to avoid the need to allocate and store all the data in memory.

+`MergedIterator` in `merge.rs` merges a list of such iterators into one large iterator.
+A min-heap is used in order to yield the key-value pairs in sorted order.

 ### SST and B-tree

 SSTs (Sorted String Tables) are immutable files that store key-value data on disk.
 Each SST consists of four main sections written in the following order: